 In terms of the display, Honor is taking its first step towards VR with the large 5.7-inch LTPS IPS panel with a maximum resolution of 1,440 x 2,560 pixels.
 Thus, you get a pixel density of almost 515 ppi.

-Unfortunately, Daydream View owners will be disappointed with the Honor 8 Pro.
-Even though the display has a high resolution and the performance capacity of the Kirin 960 SoC is more than sufficient to meet Google's VR standard, it seems that Honor and its parent company will not be Daydream compatible just yet.
+Unfortunately, those of you with Daydream View will be disappointed with the Honor 8 Pro.
+Even though the display has a high resolution and the performance capacity of the Kirin 960 SoC is more than sufficient to meet Google's VR standard, it seems that Honor and its parent company will not be Daydream-compatible just yet.

-However, the LTPS IPS panel works very well in the everyday use of the smartphone.
+However, the LTPS IPS panel works very well in everyday use of the smartphone.
 The AMOLED display isn't missed much in the Honor 8 Pro as the screen is bright and colorful.
 The viewing angles are great, too.
-The only things that interfere with it are direct sunlight and reflections, but even devices like the LG G6 or Samsung Galaxy S8 haven't found a flawless solution to this.
+The only things that interfere with it are direct sunlight and reflections, but even devices like the LG G6 or the Samsung Galaxy S8 haven't been able to find a solution to this yet.